-The buildings include varied roof heights to break the massing to the building façade and add visual interest to the structure.
+The detached condominium units buildings include varied pitched roofs heights to break the massing to the building façade to reduce building height and add visual interest to the structure.
+The apartment building will have a flat roof, but will provide a variety of parapet heights to create visual interest.